TMPLockpick/housepricer/README.md

 *Data is estimated and sourced from multiple public market intelligence platforms.
 Always verify with a local real estate professional before making financial decisions.*

 ---

-Paste that into your `README.md` on GitHub and it'll look super clean 🔥